ramsaylanier/WordExpressSchema/README.md

 # wordexpress-schema

+WordExpress Schema provides the following:

+- **WordExpress Database**: provides a connection to your WordPress database and returns some models and queries using Sequelize.
+These queries replace MYSQL queries, and return promises.
+These queries function as connectors and are used in the WordExpressResolvers resolving functions.

+- **WordExpress Resolvers**: resolving functions that work with the WordExpress Database connectors to resolver GraphQL Queries

+- **WordExpress Definitions**: a module GraphQL Schema based on the queries provided to it from WordExpressDatabase.
+With the schema, you can do things like Find Posts by post_type, get the Postmeta of a Post by the post_id, and so on.

-This package is intended to be used with [Apollo Server](http://docs.apollostack.com/apollo-server/tools.html) to provide an easy way to setup a GraphQL server and connect it to your WordPress database.
+This package is intended to be used with [Apollo Server](https://www.apollographql.com/docs/apollo-server/) to provide an easy way to setup a GraphQL server and connect it to your WordPress database.
 Note that Apollo Server is not a depenedecy of this package.
 An example of using this package with Apollo Server and Webpack is provided below.

-For a full example, check out the repo for [WordExpress.io](https://github.com/ramsaylanier/WordpressExpress), which was built using this package.

 ## Installation

-First, you must install and activate [WordExpress Companion WordPress Plugin](https://github.com/ramsaylanier/WordExpress-Plugin) in your WordPress build.
-This will populate some custom fields used for Page Layouts.
-If you don't want to use React Components for Page Layouts you can skip installing the plugin for now, but some more functionality will be added shortly so it's probably best to install it.

-Then, in your node application:

 ```
 npm install --save-dev wordexpress-schema
 ```

 ## Usage

-WordExpress Schema exports three things: **WordExpressDatabase**, **WordExpressResolvers**, and **WordExpressDefinitions**.

-*WordExpressDatabase* provides a connection to your database and returns some models and queries using Sequelize.
-These queries replace MYSQL queries, and return promises.
-These queries function as connectors and are used in the WordExpressResolvers resolving functions.

-*WordExpressResolvers* are a set of resolving functions used to resolve GraphQL queries.

-*WordExpressDefinitions* is a GraphQL Schema based on the queries provided to it from WordExpressDatabase.
-With the schema, you can do things like Find Posts by post_type, get the Postmeta of a Post by the post_id, and so on.

-Below is detailed documentation on using both.

 * [Using WordExpress Database](#wordexpressdatabase)